himasz/transactional-outbox-pattern/README.md

 trick run backwards, turning at-least-once *delivery* into exactly-once *effects*.
 See [The inbox](#the-inbox-the-other-half).

+**And what the two compose into.** An inbox that claims the input and an outbox that emits the next event, both on one connection, are all a choreographed saga needs — no coordinator, no state machine. `saga-example` is that, across four services.
+See [Choreographed saga](#choreographed-saga).

 See [FLOW.md](FLOW.md) for a start-to-finish trace of a message through the whole demo.

 ## Quick start